steveloughran/kerberos_and_hadoop/sections/secrets.md

 The issue of whether Hadoop should support IP addresses has been raised [HADOOP-9019](https://issues.apache.org/jira/browse/HADOOP-9019) & [HADOOP-7510](https://issues.apache.org/jira/browse/HADOOP-7510)
 Current consensus is no: you need DNS set up, or at least a consistent and valid /etc/hosts file on every node in the cluster.

+## Windows

-Warning: Windows does not reverse-DNS 127.0.0.1 to localhost or the local machine name; this can cause problems with MiniKDC tests in Windows, where adding a `user/127.0.0.1@REALM` principal will be needed [example](https://github.com/apache/hadoop/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-registry/src/test/java/org/apache/hadoop/registry/secure/AbstractSecureRegistryTest.java#L209).
+1. Windows does not reverse-DNS 127.0.0.1 to localhost or the local machine name; this can cause problems with MiniKDC tests in Windows, where adding a `user/127.0.0.1@REALM` principal will be needed [example](https://github.com/apache/hadoop/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-registry/src/test/java/org/apache/hadoop/registry/secure/AbstractSecureRegistryTest.java#L209).
+1. Windows hostnames are often upper case.

 ## Kerberos's defences against replay attacks